- Premium features included

 Always test your tags—Mailchimp has decent troubleshooting help for this.
 And since Apple’s privacy changes, I use click-based logic instead of opens for any behavior-driven personalization.
 Makes a real difference in accuracy.

-The Customer Journey tool is where you build automations with pre-built journeys as starting points.
+Email automation lets you build automations using pre-built journeys as starting points.
 You combine triggers (someone signs up, makes a purchase, gets tagged), rules (branches, delays), and actions (send email or SMS, add tags).

 Two things that tripped me up: Send Time Optimization doesn’t work in automations, and some ecommerce-specific email blocks need a connected store even in automation flows.